php-http/documentation/docs/contributing.md

 ## Security issues

-If you discover any security related issues, please contact us at the [security email address](../../#security) instead of submitting an issue on Github.
+If you discover any security related issues, please contact us at the [security@php-http.org](mailto:security@php-http.org) instead of submitting an issue on Github.
 This allows us to fix the issue and release a security hotfix without publicly disclosing the vulnerability.